PCWCFA/nextjs-webmodal-frontend-fund-me/README.md

 ### hardhat-fund-me-fcc

-- Run fcc-hardhat-fund-me on hardhat's localhost with "yarn hardhat node" to deploy the contracts on the localhost
+- Deploy the contract on Rinkeby
-- Note the contract address
+- Note the contract address and put it in constants/constants.js as contractAddress
-- Copy this contract address to pages/constants.js's contractAddress
+- Note the contract ABI in Etherscan and replace the supplied ABI.
+The supplied ABI is of an older deployed Fund Me that does not have a getOwner() function.

 ### Metamask

-- Import the localhost deployer account address (usually account[0] depending on your hardhat.helper.config's namedAccounts configuration) in Metamask
+- Assuming you deployed the Fund Me contract from the Metamask with which you are testing this frontend, there is no further configuration.

 ## Learn More